Remedying uncertainty representations in visual inference through Explaining-Away Variational Autoencoders: Introduction

-In this work, we demonstrate that EA-VAEs address a broad set of issues concerning VAEs: the reliable representation of the posterior contributes to enhanced inference capabilities of EA-VAEs, and establishes parallels with computations in biological neural networks.
-First, we show that limited inference capabilities of VAEs are present in canonical computer vision domains such as handwritten characters recognition \cite{mnist} and x-ray medical imaging \cite{chestmnist}, which are consistently remedied by EA-VAEs.
+In this work, we demonstrate that EA-VAEs address a broad set of issues concerning VAEs, beyond producing contrast-dependent posteriors that match the fundamental requirements of probabilistic inference: the reliable representation of the posterior uncertainty contributes to enhanced inference capabilities in a broad set of tasks.
+First, we show that limited inference capabilities of VAEs are present in canonical computer vision domains such as handwritten character recognition \cite{mnist} and x-ray medical images \cite{chestmnist}, which are consistently remedied by EA-VAEs.
 Second, we demonstrate that the introduction of the scaling variable in the generative model shapes learned representations such that it promotes disentanglement of latent variables.
 Third, we demonstrate that EA-VAEs address challenges beyond contrast-dependent inferences, correcting inference for image manipulations that affect uncertainty and addressing a widely-known challenge of VAEs: the detection of out-of-distribution data.
 Fourth, we show the benefits of a more faithful uncertainty representation through information fusion.
 Finally, we identify biologically motivated properties of the recognition model of EA-VAEs that complement the inductive bias introduced in the generative model through the scaling latent variable.
 We demonstrate that improved inference in EA-VAEs is made possible by computations that bear the signatures of a widely known computational motif in biological neural networks: divisive normalization \cite{carandini2012normalization, goris24natrevneuro}.
 The results open up multiple novel avenues of research, showing great promise for machine learning applications where uncertainty estimates are of importance, such as information fusion or anticipation of failure modes.